oddle-developer/oddle-frontend-challenge/README.md

 ## Submission Steps

+To submit, you are going to create a pull request that contains all the code changes.
+This pull request points to an empty branch that has oddle-developer as the reviewer and has required information (see step no. 8) in the description.
+For the detailed process, follow our step-by-step instructions:

-1. Submit your assignment by creating a private repository on your GitHub account
+1. Create a private repository on your GitHub account
 2. Make sure you have a *small* initial commit e.g. could be this `README.md` file or any framework templates.
 3. Code, commit and push as many times as you want.
 4. Create a branch named `submission` by checking out at the initial commit and continue your work on your working branch.